kalaksi/lightkeeper/README.md

 # Configuration
 Configuration is stored in configuration files and configuring is currently done directly through them.
 Later there will be a GUI for that.
 This repository contains example configuration files (`config.example.yml`, `hosts.example.yml` and `templates.example.yml`) in addition to ones in `test`-directory, to use as a starting point.

-**TODO:** explain configuring in detail.
+**There is also currently an assumption that your user can run sudo without password (or has root privileges) on the target host since some commands need higher privileges.**

 ## File locations
 When running without flatpak, the default configuration directory is `~/.config/lightkeeper` and cache directory `~/.cache/lightkeeper`.
 It's possible the location differs if environment variables `XDG_CONFIG_HOME` and `XDG_CONFIG_CACHE` are set and point somewhere else.